 - Other Healthcare Professionals (Please ask for details of eligibility)

 It should be noted that where wax removal is not normal practice for a professional group, appropriate advice and approval from employers should be sought.
 Wax removal should only be undertaken if your job description/employer accepts this to be part of your duties.
 Employers must ensure adequate insurance and support/supervision as appropriate to their grade for such individuals.

 This course will provide you with training in wax removal using manual instruments and suction under a microscopic or magnified view (head loupe).

 - Pre-treatment care and after-care

 - Safety considerations

 - Professional and insurance issues.

-- Safe technique for wax removal using water irrigation systems and wax removal instruments
+- Safe technique for wax removal using wax removal instruments and suction devices

 Learning, teaching and assessment